-A. End of Participant Coverage
+A. End of Employee Coverage

-Your Participant Coverage will end if any of these things happen:
+Your Employee Coverage will end if any of these things happen:

-- You are no longer a member of a Covered Class. - GuideStone stops offering the Plan. - Required costs of coverage are not paid when due.
-Your Participant Coverage will not end just because You do not pay costs of coverage for Dependent Coverage. - You are eligible for Medicare and Medicare pays benefits before this Plan.
-See "What happens if You are covered under Medicare or another government plan." - You supplied information for enrollment or claims for benefits that is determined to be fraudulent or an intentional misrepresentation.
+- You no longer work as an active, full-time employee for an Employer that offers Plan coverage. - You retire prior to age 65 and your Employer does not offer Plan coverage to its early retirees. - GuideStone or your Employer stops offering the Plan. - Required costs of coverage are not paid when due.
+Your Employee Coverage will not end just because You do not pay costs of coverage for Dependent Coverage. - You are eligible for Medicare and Medicare pays first before this Plan pays.
+See "What happens if You are covered under Medicare or another government plan." - · You supplied information for enrollment or claims for benefits that is determined to be fraudulent or an intentional misrepresentation.